 In addition to the meetings described above, the Town held noticed public hearings on the draft Update on September 16, 2014.
 At the conclusion of the hearings the Planning Commission recommended that the City Council forward the Draft Housing Element to the California Department of Housing and Community Development for review and comment.
-City Council held a public hearing on October 15th...
+City Council held a public hearing on October 15th and authorized the Housing Element to be sent to the Department of Housing and Community Development.
+Planning Commission reviewed the document on February 25th, 2015 and recommended that City Council adopt it.
+City Council held a hearing on March 18th, adopted the Housing Element, and directed that a copy be sent to HCD for certification.